simolus3/drift/sally_flutter/README.md

 let us know by creating an issue!
 - Specify primary keys
   - Support an simplified update that doesn't need an explicit where based on the primary key
-- Data classes: Generate a `copyWith` method.
 - Simple `COUNT(*)` operations (group operations will be much more complicated)
 - Support default values and expressions
-- Allow using DAOs or some other mechanism instead of having to put everything in the main database class.
 - Support more Datatypes: We should at least support `Uint8List` out of the box, supporting floating / fixed point numbers as well would be awesome
 - Nullable / non-nullable datatypes